philuttley/stats-methods-25/_episodes/06-mle_confint_binning.md

 ---
 title: >-
-    6. Confidence intervals on MLEs and fitting binned Poisson event data
+    6. Confidence intervals on MLEs, fitting binned Poisson event data and bootstrapping
 teaching: 60
 exercises: 60
 questions:
 - "How do we calculate exact confidence intervals and regions for normally distributed model parameters?"
 - "How should we fit models to binned univariate data, such as photon spectra?"
+- "With minimal assumptions, can we use our data to estimate uncertainties in a variety of measurements obtained from it?"
 objectives:
 - "Learn how to calculate and plot 1- and 2-D confidence intervals for normally distributed MLEs, given any enclosed probability and number of free parameters."
 - "Learn how to bin up univariate data so that the counts per bin are approximately normal and weighted least-squares methods can be used to fit the data."
 - "Use the Poisson likelihood function to fit models to finely binned univariate data."
+- "Learn to use bootstrapping to estimate the uncertainties on statistical quantities obtained from data."
 keypoints:
 - "For normally distributed MLEs, confidence intervals and regions can be calculated by finding the parameter values on either side of the MLE where the weighted least squares (or log-likelihood) gets larger (smaller) by a fixed amount, determined by the required confidence level and the chi-squared distribution (multiplied by 0.5 for log-likelihood) for degrees of freedom equal to the dimensionality of the confidence region (usually 1 or 2)."
 - "Confidence regions may be found using brute force grid search, although this is not efficient for joint confidence regions with multiple dimensions, in which case Markov Chain Monte Carlo fitting should be considered."
 - "Univariate data are typically binned into histograms (e.g. count distributions) and the models used to fit these data should be binned in the same way."
 - "If count distributions are binned to at least 20 counts/bin the errors remain close to normally distributed, so that weighted least squares methods may be used to fit the data and a goodness of fit obtained in the usual way.
 Binned data with fewer counts/bin should be fitted using minimisation of negative log-likelihood.
 The same approach can be used for other types of data which are not normally distributed about the 'true' values."
+- "Bootstrapping (resampling a data set with replacement, many times) offers a simple but effective way to calculate relatively low-significance confidence intervals (e.g. 1- to 2-sigma) for tens to hundreds of data values and complex transformations or calculations with the data.
+Higher significances require significantly larger data sets and numbers of bootstrap realisations to compute."
 ---

 <script src="../code/math-code.js"></script>